Activities

 Track and manage all actions related to your stories, bugs, and feature flags.

-The Activities section keeps a detailed, time-stamped history or all actions for stories, bugs, and feature flags.
+The Activities section keeps a detailed, time-stamped history of all actions for stories, bugs, and feature flags.

-- Stories and bugs: Each item includes a dedicated Activities section with a chronological log of changes.
+• Stories, bugs, and epics: Each item includes a dedicated Activities section with a chronological log of changes.

 Each entry shows who performed the action, when it happened, and what changed.
 You can sort by recency and filter by type or source to focus on the details you need.